Equipment and technology

 - Trolleys to help you carry food safely

-Where to buy daily living equipment
+Where to buy independent living equipment

 There are also a number of mobility shops in Coventry that sell a range of equipment and will be able to offer general advice on different pieces of equipment.

 There is equipment and technology available specifically to support people in managing their medication, for example medication tippers.
-Your local pharmacy may also be able to supply your medication in a dosset box or blister pack to make it easier for you to manage your medication, especially if you take more than one type of medication.
+Your local pharmacy may also be able to supply your medication in a dosette box or blister pack to make it easier for you to manage your medication, especially if you take more than one type of medication.

 Medication dispensers are also available which can, dependent on the chosen model, provide visual and/or audio reminders to take medication at the correct time.
 If a person fails to take the medication, the device raises an alert so that appropriate action can be taken.